JannieI/canvas-workstation-V3/src/docs/roadmap.md

     - Delete icon to delete here (name ~ title may not be clear)
     - click and goto tab where W lives
     - add Tabs, to show hierarchy better: Tab -< Ws - DS + Sl, Tab -< Sl -< Ws + DS
+    - Easy way to see who has access to What
     - consider case-INsensitive testing in filterSlicer, or make it a user-defined setting
     - Give the user a vote - via like?
 Create a sense of belonging and community
     - Consider multi-W actions, ie to move ALL selected objects - remember complexity since Sl and W sits in different components ...
 Also, the current code is specific to ONE